WellthCare

 • Your spouse’s employer’s plan becomes the secondary payer for your expenses—only after your primary plan has processed the claim.

 • For dependents (e.g., children), the primary plan is typically the one of the parent whose birthday falls earlier in the calendar year.
-This is the "birthday rule."
+That's the birthday rule.

 Should You Enroll in Both?
 The Pros and Cons

-While dual coverage can be beneficial in some situations, it often costs more than it's worth because you are paying two premiums.
-Here’s a breakdown of when it makes sense and when it doesn’t.
+Dual coverage can be helpful in some situations, but it often costs more than it pays because you're paying two premiums.
+When does it make sense?
+When doesn't it?

 When Dual Coverage Is a Good Idea

-• High medical expenses or chronic conditions: If you or a family member has ongoing, high-cost medical needs, the secondary plan can cover deductibles, copays, and coinsurance that the primary plan didn't pay.
-This can significantly lower your out-of-pocket maximum.
+• High medical expenses or chronic conditions: If you or a family member has ongoing high-cost medical needs, the secondary plan can cover deductibles, copays, and coinsurance the primary plan didn't pay.
+That can lower your out-of-pocket maximum.

-• One plan has a weak network: If your spouse’s plan has a much better network of specialists or hospitals in your area, retaining your own plan as a backup can give you more choice and financial protection.
+• One plan has a weak network: If your spouse’s plan offers a better network of specialists or hospitals in your area, keeping your own plan as a backup gives you more choice and financial protection.

-• You want to maximize fertility or specialized benefits: Some plans have better coverage for specific services like IVF, mental health, or prescription drugs.
-Dual coverage lets you combine the best of both.
+• You want to maximize fertility or specialized benefits: Some plans cover specific services like IVF, mental health, or prescription drugs better.
+Dual coverage lets you pick the best from both.

 When Dual Coverage Is Usually a Bad Idea

-• You’re paying two sets of premiums: Most employers subsidize your coverage but not your spouse’s.
-You’ll be paying two monthly premiums, and the secondary plan often only covers a small fraction of what remains after the primary plan pays.
+• You're paying two sets of premiums: Most employers subsidize your coverage but not your spouse's.
+You'll pay two premiums, and the secondary plan often covers only a small fraction of what remains after the primary plan pays.

-• Deductibles reset per plan: You may have to meet two separate deductibles before the secondary plan kicks in, which can be financially painful.
+• Deductibles reset per plan: You may have to meet two separate deductibles before the secondary plan kicks in, making it costly.

-• No cash-out benefit: If your primary plan already covers most of your costs (e.g., a rich PPO with a low deductible), the secondary plan will often pay little to nothing after coordination.
+• No cash-out benefit: If your primary plan already covers most costs (e.g., a rich PPO with a low deductible), the secondary plan will often pay little to nothing after coordination.
+WellthCare offers a better approach: it works alongside your primary plan, providing $0-copay care and earning reward dollars and retirement contributions from preventive actions, all without doubling your premiums or creating coordination headaches.

 What About the WellthCare System?
 A Different Kind of "Source"